pavel-2020/devextreme-documentation/concepts/05 Widgets/Accordion/00 Overview.md

-The **Accordion** widget contains several panels displayed one under another.
-These panels can be collapsed or expanded by an end user, which makes this widget very useful for presenting information in a limited amount of space.
+The **Accordion** UI component contains several panels displayed one under another.
+These panels can be collapsed or expanded by an end user, which makes this UI component very useful for presenting information in a limited amount of space.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Accordion/Overview/"